AFFF Lawyers Review Firefighting Foam Cases Nationwide

 Prior to the use of PFAS in AFFF, the chemicals have not been widely found or detected in the human body.
 However, the fire foam chemicals are toxic and carcinogenic chemicals that have been linked to a number of health effects, including liver damage, thyroid disease, decreased fertility, high cholesterol, obesity, hormone suppression and cancer.

-Manufacturers of AFFF foam knew or should have known for decades that PFAS chemicals may persist over long periods of time and accumulate in the body of firefighters and others who come into contact with the chemicals, yet warnings do not adequately disclose the unreasonable risk to human health from firefighting foam.
+AFFF manufacturers knew or should have known for decades that PFAS chemicals may persist over long periods of time and accumulate in the body of firefighters and others who come into contact with the chemicals, yet warnings do not adequately disclose the unreasonable risk of PFAS exposure on the human body.

-Cancer from Firefighting Foam May Have Been Prevented
+Cancer Diagnosis from Exposure to Firefighting Foam May Have Been Prevented

 PFAS chemicals in AFFF foam are known to persist over extremely long periods of time, accumulating in the body of individuals exposed, regardless of how small the contact.
-As a result, individuals may face long-term health risks after working as:
+As a result, individuals may face long-term health risks.

 - Airport Personnel